What is MURS Radio?

 MURS in Canada

-- You can operate a MURS device in any place where the FCC regulates radio communications.
+- You can operate a MURS device anywhere the FCC regulates radio communications.

-- FCC Rules require that you transmit on a MURS frequency only with a radio model certificated for MURS.
+- FCC Rules require that you transmit on a MURS frequency only with a radio model certified for MURS.

 - You do not need to identify your MURS station by any particular callsign or other designation.

 - A MURS device must be certified by the FCC.
 A certified MURS device has an identifying label placed on it by the manufacturer.